 Q2.
 What is the importance of A Penetration Test?

-Ans: Penetration Testing is important for identification of vulnerabilities in an IT system from outside the network.
+Ans: Penetration Testing is important for the identification of vulnerabilities in an IT system from outside the network.
 Generally, It is an activity done after vulnerability assessment.
 In simple words you can say, by doing Penetration testing, security analyst attempting to gain access to resources without knowledge of usernames, passwords and other normal means of access.
 You can only differentiate hacker from security expert is the permission given by the organization.

 Q3.
 What are the phases of Network Penetration?